Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Conceptualizing an ideal personal covariate Conceptualizing an ideal personal Z covariate

 The ETZ modeling principle conceptualizes each patient as having their own random \textit{intercept} $Z$ before any treatment is given. \textit{Trajectory}, denoted by $ Traj $, is the random response from each patient to the treatment $ Trt $ given.
 Within each $ Trt $, trajectory $ Traj $ is randomly distributed around a \textit{profile} of long run average trajectories (without a particular shape specified).
 ETZ is a \textit{counterfactual} modeling principle, with observable outcomes given the factual treatment, and potential outcomes given the \textit{counterfactual} treatment.

-Compared to the usual \textit{baseline} predictor, the $ Z $ component has two unique features: it is without measurement error, and it is not observable.
+Compared to the usual \textit{baseline} predictor, the $ Z $ component has two unique features: it is unobservable and without measurement error.
 As visualized in Figure \ref{fig:ETZ3RCT}, neither the intercept $Z$ nor the trajectory curves are directly observable, because there are measurement errors.
 Observed and potential outcomes are represented as dots and squares respectively in Figure \ref{fig:ETZ3RCT}.

 We call ETZ a \textit{counterfactual} modeling principle because $ Z $ is not observable.
-Each person has a scalar $ Z $ for their covariate $ X $, on the $ Y $ outcome scale.
+Each individual is assigned a scalar $ Z $ for their covariate $ X $, on the $ Y $ outcome scale.
 The ETZ modeling principle uses $Z$ to model biological variability among patients, conceptualizing initial intercept value $Z$ as predictive of outcome.

 The ETZ modeling principle reduces the quantified uncertainty of estimated \textit{counterfactual} efficacy at the population level by first using each patient as their own control (as in current practice), then further reduces it by calculating counterfactually under the ETZ modeling principle.
-We believe the resulting sample size reduction we achieve is at least as competitive as any other approaches, perhaps more so.

 The ETZ modeling principle cannot be applied directly since $ Z $ is unobservable.
 Model fitting has to be done factually, so (for proof-of-concept) we model the data as Mixed Model Repeated Measures (MMRM) using \textit{baseline} measurement as a surrogate to $ Z $.
 We then make a 1-to-1 transformation between the variability components in MMRM and ETZ.
 We call this process Real Human Counterfactual Estimation (RHCE).